 Show me solar installation companies that have left the industry in Australia

-These issues have also been faced by smaller distributors who sold product which failed after a relative short period and some of these distributors and importers have now left the solar industry.
-Interestingly some of these solar companies and distributors then relist as a new entity after a few weeks, operating out of the same or nearby premises.
-In the meantime the end customers face rejected warranty claims and additional out of pocket expenses.
+These issues have also been faced by smaller distributors who sold products that failed after a relatively short period, with many of these distributors and importers leaving the solar industry as a result.
+Interestingly, some of these solar companies and distributors relist as a new entity after a few weeks, operating out of the same or nearby premises; in the meantime customers face rejected warranty claims and additional out of pocket expenses.

 Therefore it pays to buy from solar companies who have been in operation for quite some time and who sell quality solar systems.
 To find those look for the Authorised LG Installer Partners.